LeoRauschenberger/FeiKeys/README.md

 1. Download and install the AutoHotkey software ( Download-Link: https://www.autohotkey.com/download/ )
 2. Place KeyGerman.exe on your Desktop (or any other folder)

+Note: Windows or your browser may automatically protect your PC, please press "run anyway", or "keep anyway".

 ----------------------------
 START THE SCRIPT:

 Double-click KeyGerman.exe
-Note: Windows may automatically protect your PC, please press "run anyway".
-That's it!

 On the bottom right of your screen, an icon will appear that shows the program is running.
 <hr>
 START THE SCRIPT AUTOMATICALLY WHEN TURNING ON COMPUTER: